US extends economic aid to Greenland to counter China, Russia in Arctic

-The United States announced a $12.1 million economic aid package for Greenland on Thursday aimed at strengthening mutual ties and boost a renewed U.S. push for a greater military presence in the Arctic.
-The move to improve ties with Greenland drew criticism from Denmark, which less than a year ago rebuffed U.S. President Donald Trump's offer to buy the vast Arctic island as "absurd."
+The United States announced a $12.1 million economic aid package for Greenland on Thursday aimed at strengthening mutual ties and boosting a renewed U.S. push for a greater military presence in the Arctic.
+The move to improve ties with Greenland drew some criticism in Denmark, which less than a year ago rebuffed U.S. President Donald Trump's offer to buy the vast Arctic island as "absurd."

 Greenland, which on Thursday welcomed the money, is becoming increasingly important for the U.S. military and for the U.S. ballistic missile early warning system because of a Russian and Chinese commercial and military buildup in the Arctic.
 The aid package is aimed particularly at the areas of natural resources and education.